 Everyone has their list of must-haves when it comes to babies.
 From clothing to creams, all mother's know best!
 With the birth of my first child my biggest concern turned out to be a million times easier than I expected, recovery.
 Which let's be honest, having the worst expectations may have made it that much easier on me.
-But that isn't to say it is easy by any means, especially with a newborn you're trying to care for and love on!
-This is one department I just wasn't sure how to prepare for so I have made a list of things that I found a NEED and useful when it came to postpartum care.
+But that isn't to say it is easy by any means, especially with a newborn you're trying to care for and love!
+This is one department I just wasn't sure how to prepare for so I have made a list of things that I found a NEED for and useful when it came to postpartum care.
 Just keep in mind that what works for me may not be your cup of tea, don't be afraid to do things differently.
-Cause we are all different and thats the beauty of life!
+Since we are all different and thats the beauty of life!

 First things first, take home ALL the things from the hospital (If you aren't having a hospital birth you can still find them).
 I had the cutest nurse that would stash items for me to take home every time she restocked something.
 I am talking the giant diaper underwear they provide (similar

 PS if you are planning on nursing and having a hard time having enough milk they have some amazing products for that!

 to me and I thought it was kinda silly, but boy is it magic!
 When I am feeding my little babe on one side I wear the suction on the other and collect around 3oz that was just soaking into my nursing pads!
 If you're a mama you know how precious this is, there is a reason they call it liquid gold!

 are the nursing pads I've liked and have worked well!
 Not saying you wont find yourself waking up wet in the night but you wont be walking around with a wet shirt for all to see!

 5. Robe and Comfy PJs-

-If you are anything like me you will have constant family visiting your newborn babe but ain't no postpartum mama have time nor feels like getting ready and NO ONE expects you too!
+If you are anything like me you will have constant family visiting your newborn babe but ain't no postpartum mama having time nor feels like getting ready and NO ONE expects you to!
 I lived in comfy PJs, sweats and a robe!
 Remember your body just went through the ringer and you performed a miracle so do what is best for you and don't worry what others think!

 Some of my favs:

-Plain Jane (cutest robes, PJs, house dresses- they've got it all!)
+(cutest robes, PJs, house dresses- they've got it all!)

-Baobei (i wore these leggings while pregnant and then the first few weeks postpartum, game changer!)
+(I wore these leggings while pregnant and then the first few weeks postpartum, game changer!)

 Anything that you are comfortable in, is loose and can easily be nursed in is a win in my book!